 - have more confidence after seeing the GP

-- feel OK about going back if you’re still worried or don’t feel better after the consultation.
+- feel OK about going back if you’re still worried or don’t feel better after the appointment.

 Where to start looking for a GP

 The best place to start is by asking other parents.
 Conversations at child care, preschool or school can also be useful.

 Midwives at the hospital or child and family health nurses at your community health centre are likely to have useful suggestions for finding and choosing a GP.
-You can also ask your local pharmacist or any other health professional you see.
+You can also ask your local pharmacist or any other health professionals you see.

 Changing your GP